reinielc20/infs605-assignment2/README.md

 or try, docker-compose up -d
 [without the --build]

+You may also need to update your Docker Desktop or Docker engine on your server (on the Virtual Machine) or to the latest version. [on Ubuntu - sudo apt install docker-ce --only-upgrade]

 ### 5. Error - env: 'bash\r': No such file or directory

 The error message "env: 'bash\r': No such file or directory" indicates that a script is attempting to execute a shebang line that includes Windows-style carriage return characters (\r) in the interpreter path, making it an invalid path in a Unix-like environment (such as Linux or macOS). (or vice versa)

-Many modern text editors (like VS Code, Sublime Text, Notepad++) allow you to change the line ending format of a file from CRLF to LF and then save it.
+Many modern text editors (like VS Code, Sublime Text, Notepad++) allow you to change the line ending format of a file from CRLF to LF.
+So this can be tedious, however, update the wait-for-it.sh file in the student-profile folder to LF and then save it.

 ### 6. Running the System on VirtualBox

-You could use the same Ubuntu server runnin on the same virtual machine you used in the INFS605 class. create a new "assignment2" folder extract the contents of the zip file or cloned repository from GitHub into your new assignment2 folder.
+You could use the same Ubuntu server you have running on the virtual machine you used in the INFS605 tutorial classes.
+Create a new "assignment2" folder extract the contents of the zip file or cloned repository from GitHub into your new assignment2 folder.

 You will need to open 3 new ports (if they are not open already):